brafdlog/caspion/README.md

 This project aims to automate this process by fetching the data automatically from your Israeli financial institutions and sending it to the budgeting tool of your choice.

-In addition it can automatically set an expense category for transactions according to predefined patterns.
+In addition, it can automatically set an expense category for transactions according to predefined patterns.

 Internally it uses the [Israeli bank scrapers](https://github.com/eshaham/israeli-bank-scrapers) npm package.